CosmcBeta/asterra-obsidian/mods/mes-moogs-end-structures.md

 ## Description

-Lots of Vanilla styled structrues to fill up the end dimension with life!
+Lots of Vanilla styled structures to fill up the end dimension with life!

 ## Notes